 Thanks to Carl Durand, Karen Graham’s son, for reviewing these important tips.
-Dr. Durand also reviewed the eye section in Diabetes Essentials to ensure all information if up-to-date.
+Dr. Durand also reviewed the eye section in Diabetes Essentials to ensure all information is up-to-date.

 Here are five tips:

-1. Go for an annual dilated eye exam.
+1. Every year have a dilated eye exam.
 This is very important for people with diabetes.
+A dilated exam makes your pupils go large so the optometrist can see to the back of your eyes.
 Often, you won't have any visual symptoms when diabetes begins to affect the back of your eye.
 90% of vision loss from diabetes is preventable with routine eye exams and follow-up care.

 In Canada, all provinces and territories cover the cost of a diabetic eye examination with an ophthalmologist (with a referral), but many also cover the cost of an annual diabetic eye exam with an optometrist.
 In the USA, Medicare Part B (Medical Insurance) covers eye exams for diabetic retinopathy once a year if you have diabetes.